Causal Dynamic Resonance: Network of Coupled R ossler Systems

 with $n=1,2,\dots,7$ and $x_j$ is the $x$-component of another system.
 The values for $a_n$, $b_n$, and $c_n$ are listed in \cref{tab:ros}.
 There are three dynamically different groups of systems: (i) systems (1,2,3), (ii) systems (4,5,6), and (iii) system 7, highlighted by three different colors in \cref{tab:ros}.
 The coupling constant $\epsilon$ is either 0 or 0.15 depending on which systems are coupled.
-The seven R\"ossler systems were integrated with a step size of 0.05 and down-sampled by a factor of two to be consistent with~\cite{lainscsek19-101103,lainscsek23-123136}.
-An example of data from the $x$-component with added white noise is shown in \cref{fig:data_NoNoise}.
+The seven R\"ossler systems were integrated with a step size of 0.05 and down-sampled by a factor of two to be consistent with~\cite{lainscsek19-101103,lainscsek23-123136} as in the previous section.
+The initial conditions for each time series are chosen randomly.